Field Types and Properties

 Stores a coded value along with decoded text for each value.

-The Drop Down Field is used to create a list of choices from which a user may select when completing a field on a form.
-When the user selects a choice the field displays that choice in the Drop Down field in the form.
+The Drop Down Field is used to create a list of choices a user may select when completing a field on a form.
+When the user selects a choice, the field displays that choice in the Drop Down field in the form.

 Field Choices